maliMirkec/personal-website/source/_posts/classily-js-toggling-classes-more-classily.md

 bower install classily.js
 ```

-## How to initialize Classily.js
+## How to initialize Classily.js?

-To initialize Classily.js, add script tag to your `HTML` document:
+To initialize Classily.js, add `script` tag to your `HTML` document:

 ```html
 <script src="/path/to/Classily.min.js"></script>